eosc-life/WP2_workshop_tool_packaging/README.md

     extra:
       recipe-maintainers:
         - sunyi000

 **5. Create LICENSE file**

-Create a license file named "LICENSE" in the same folder where meta.yaml reside.
+Create a license file named "LICENSE" in the same folder where `meta.yaml` reside.
 This file is required if you want to contribute back to the Bioconda repository.
 Your recipe will only work locally without it.
-We recommend following the [Bioconda guideline](https://bioconda.github.io/contributor/index.html) whenever you are developing your recipe.
+We recommend following the [Bioconda guidelines](https://bioconda.github.io/contributor/index.html) whenever you are developing your recipe.

 **6. Build recipe into local channel**

 Go to the 'cellprofiler' folder created in Step 4.
-Run the below command
+Run the below command:

     conda build .

-You can also build from the "recipes" folder
+You can also build from the "recipes" folder:

     conda build cellprofiler

 **7. Create a conda environment**

     conda create -n cp319 python=2.7

-if python=2.7 is not specified, conda will create an environment based on the python version on your host computer.
+If python=2.7 is not specified, conda will create an environment based on the Python version on your host computer.

-Activate the environment with
+Activate the environment with:

     conda activate cp319

 **8. Install from local channel**

-Since we are installing Cellprofiler from local channel, we will need to specify in the `conda install` command
+Since we are installing CellProfiler from the local channel, we will need to specify in the `conda install` command:

     conda install --use-local cellprofiler

-Once the installation finishes, Cellprofiler is then ready to be used.
+Once the installation finishes, CellProfiler is then ready to be used.

-## Test Cellprofiler Installation
+## Test CellProfiler installation

-1. Go to [https://cellprofiler.org/examples](https://cellprofiler.org/examples/) download an example Human Cell.
+1. Go to [https://cellprofiler.org/examples](https://cellprofiler.org/examples/) to download an example image from the human cell dataset.
-2. Make sure conda environment cp319 is activate.
+2. Make sure conda environment cp319 is activated.
-3. Unzip and go to ExampleHuman folder
+3. Unzip and go to the ExampleHuman folder.
-4. Create a folder "output" to store analysis output files
+4. Create a folder "output" to store analysis output files.
-5. Run
+5. Run.

 `cellprofiler -r -c -i images -p ExampleHuman.cppipe -o output`

-If Cellprofiler installation was successful, you should see output files in the "`output`" folder.
+If CellProfiler installation was successful, you should see output files in the "`output`" folder.

 ## Contributing your recipe to Bioconda

-If you would like to contribute your recipe back to Bioconda repository, please follow the Bioconda guideline carefully.
-At Step 4 you will need to fork the Bioconda repository.
-The basic workflow is
+If you would like to contribute your recipe back to the Bioconda repository, please follow the Bioconda guideline carefully.
+At step 4, you will need to fork the Bioconda repository.
+The basic workflow is:

- - Fork the official Bioconda recipe repository
+ - Fork the official Bioconda recipe repository.
- - Write a recipe or start with example template.
+ - Write a recipe or start with the example template.
  - Push your recipe to GitHub.
-This triggers the automatic building and testing of the recipe
+This triggers the automatic building and testing of the recipe.
  - Once test passes, open a PR.
 It will then be reviewed by other members of the Bioconda community.
- - If review is successful your recipe will then get merged into the master branch.
+ - If the review is successful, your recipe will then get merged into the master branch.